meysam1366/LaravelAparat/README.md

 ```
-in package for work with api website aparat
+package for work with api website aparat

 ```